gridclub/How-To/README.md

 # Instructions for future GRiDers

 This repository holds information on "getting things done" as GRiD (and a GSO) in the UMass campus.
-We figured things out, so you  don't have to.
+We figured things out so you  don't have to.

 ## How to add to this repo :